CXH-Research/DocShadow-SD7K/README.md

 <img src="./teaser/High.png"/>

 # 🎉 Important news
 **[01/05/2024:]** We compressed the SD7K as much as possible while ensuring image quality remains unchanged.
 The resolution stays the same (2K), but the size is now only 20% of the original.
 It would now be more convenient to follow and play with.
-The ['Dataset']('https://1drv.ms/u/s!Avp0JjwC1wv5jhx6TxHfjlL4BMuA?e=GFTcze') indicates the compressed one, the ['Original Dataset']('https://1drv.ms/f/s!Avp0JjwC1wv5a4DsxiA0-swHw9A?e=GWLPl3') means the original size (100G).
+The [Dataset]('https://1drv.ms/u/s!Avp0JjwC1wv5jhx6TxHfjlL4BMuA?e=GFTcze') indicates the compressed one, the [Original Dataset]('https://1drv.ms/f/s!Avp0JjwC1wv5a4DsxiA0-swHw9A?e=GWLPl3') means the original size (100G).

 # 🔮 Dataset
 <b>If you are using HPC, we highly recommend you to download SD7K via [OpenXLab](https://openxlab.org.cn/datasets/lkljty/ShadowDocument7K).
 For downloading the compared Kligler and Jung datasets, please refer to [Kligler](https://www.kaggle.com/datasets/xuhangc/kliglers-dataset) and [Jung](https://www.kaggle.com/datasets/xuhangc/jungs-dataset).</b>